mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 And then, consciousness starts to work, and judge, and then, you create images.
 You create images, and conventions, and customs, and habits.
 If you have habits, if you have customs, if you have the temporal promises, there is very naturally the creation of the human world, human life, and human society.
 This is the regulation and rules, et cetera.

-Those customs, regulations, [conventions], prepossessions, and images come from language.
+Those customs, regulations, conventions, prepossessions, and images come from language.
 Language is something created by consciousness.
 Consciousness is characterized by dichotomizing something in two.
 So, simultaneously, you can say subject and object; there are lots of things, many kinds of sciences, through this.
 This is the usual thing which happens in the human world.

 But if you do something, we expect immediately some rewards, and merit, progress, according to prepossessions, images, conventions, promises – according to the law of causation.